How to Setup DNS Server (Bind) on RHEL 9 or 8

 Perfect!
 The reverse DNS lookup is also working as we would expect.

 And that wraps up this tutorial.
-In this guide, we walked you through the installation of a DNS server using Bind on CentOS 8.
+In this guide, we walked you through the installation of a DNS server using Bind on RHEL 9 or 8.
 Give it a try and do not hesitate to send your feedback.

 Also Read : How to Setup NFS Server on CentOS 8 / RHEL 8